 Expressions of Guilt

 You may have noticed that when you scold your dog for tracking dirt into the house, he might fold back his ears, tuck his tail between his legs, or give you a sad look.
-These seem to be the equivalent of guilty human reactions like avoiding eye contact, or changing the subject in conversation, which is why so many pet owners associate these physical reactions as expressions of guilt.
+These seem to be the equivalent of guilty human reactions like avoiding eye contact or changing the subject in conversation, which is why so many pet owners associate these physical reactions as expressions of guilt.
 Animals, especially dogs, can detect changes in human behavior, though, and they can tell when you are unhappy about something.
 If you are directing that unhappiness toward them, it does not make them feel good.

-Teaching An Old…Or Young Dog New Tricks
+Teaching an Old…or Young Dog New Tricks

 Sometimes all it takes to correct bad behavior is to scold an animal after they behave badly.
 This is another reason so many pet owners are convinced that their furry friends not only feel guilt, but they want to do what they can to avoid it in the future.
-In actuality, behavioral experts believe that they want to keep you happy, and they made the connection between the bad behavior and a negative change in your mood.
+In actuality, behavioral experts believe that they want to keep you happy, and they made the connection between bad behavior and a negative change in your mood.
 Because of this, they try to avoid doing that particular behavior that they know will upset you in the future.